Dog Training in the UK: Wild West, But With Wellies

 Why a training guarantee isn’t fair to you or your dog

-Every dog marches to the beat of their own tail — and their learning journey is no different!
+Every dog marches to the beat of their own tail.
+Their learning journey is no different!

 Here’s the lowdown: